yoshuawuyts/http-ndjson/README.md

 }).listen()
 ```

+If `opts.req` or `opts.res` is a function, it will be called and its return value will be used to set custom fields.

 ## Forward headers
 Determining the origin of a request can be hard when using reverse-proxies.
 It's not too uncommon for users to mask their IP by providing an